Kyösti Karjalainen

-Kyösti Tapani Karjalainen (born June 19, 1967) is a Finnish former professional ice hockey forward.
+Kyösti Tapani Karjalainen (born June 19, 1967) is a Swedish former professional ice hockey forward.
 He was drafted by the Los Angeles Kings in the seventh round, 132nd overall, in the 1987 NHL Entry Draft.
 He played 28 regular-season and three playoff National Hockey League games with the Kings in the 1991–92 season.
+The rest of his career, which lasted from 1986 to 2008, was mainly spent in the Swedish Hockey League.